European Communities (Finance) Act 2008

 The European Communities (Finance) Act 2008 (c.
-1) is an Act of the Parliament of the United Kingdom.
-It was given Royal Assent and became law on 19 February 2008.
+1) is an act of the Parliament of the United Kingdom.
+It was given royal assent and became law on 19 February 2008.

 Passage

-The legislation was introduced to the House of Commons as the European Communities (Finance) Bill by the Chancellor of the Exchequer, Alistair Darling, on 7 November 2007.
-The Bill was read for the third time in the House of Commons on 15 January 2008 and passed to the House of Lords with a vote of 309 for to 208 against.
+The legislation was introduced to the House of Commons as the European Communities (Finance) bill by the Chancellor of the Exchequer, Alistair Darling, on 7 November 2007.
+The bill was read for the third time in the House of Commons on 15 January 2008 and passed to the House of Lords with a vote of 309 for to 208 against.

 Effect

-The Act passes into UK law the decisions on the European Union budget taken at the European Council meeting of December 2005 as recorded in the Council's Decision of 7 June 2007 on the system of the European Communities’ own resources.
+The act passed into UK law the decisions on the European Union budget taken at the European Council meeting of December 2005 as recorded in the Council's Decision of 7 June 2007 on the system of the European Communities’ own resources.
 It does this by amending the introductory paragraph of the European Communities Act 1972 to include reference to the 7 June 2007 decision.
-The Act supersedes and repeals the European Communities (Finance) Act 2001.
+The act supersedes and repeals the European Communities (Finance) Act 2001.

-On 22 May 2008, in answer to a Parliamentary question by Lord Burnett, Lord Davies of Oldham provided an estimate on the additional costs to Her Majesty's Treasury as a result of the Act.
+On 22 May 2008, in answer to a parliamentary question by Lord Burnett, Lord Davies of Oldham provided an estimate on the additional costs to Her Majesty's Treasury as a result of the act.
 The total cost was estimated at between £6.3 billion and £7.2 billion for the financial period 2007 to 2013.